All of our projects feature some level of 'eco-design' - it's essentially what we do.

 In recent decades the importance of good airtightness has been realised, in order to avoid draughts + control ventilation.

 The passivhaus standard seeks to reduce air-loss to 0.6 ac/hr

 3 : comfort ventilation [mvhr]

 In order to achieve good + healthy air quality, a central mechanical ventilation system is normally used, which can be made extremely efficient by adding a heat recovery unit

 4 : passive solar

-we favour the ‘fabric-led’ approach, i.e. spending most effort on the basics of insulation, airtightness and comfort ventilation, but clients are increasingly interested in the ‘active’ aspects of eco-design...
+We favour the widely supported ‘fabric-led’ approach, where most effort is spent on the basics of insulation, airtightness and comfort ventilation.

 5 : active solar

-photo-voltaic + solar heating panels generate electricity + hot water. whilst these have longer pay-back periods than the passive approaches, the capital costs are reducing along with their cost, and solar installations are becoming nearly standard
+Whilst these generally have longer pay-back periods than the passive approaches, the capital costs are reducing, and solar PV installations are becoming virtually standard

 6 : micro-generation